 Meet our Next Speaker

 Meetings open to members and members’ guests only.
 Unless otherwise noted, all meetings take place at Elk Hall, 210 Rankin Street in Rockland.
-Please plan on arriving by 11:30 AM for noon meetings.
 The speaker begins promptly at noon and lunch is served from 1 PM.

 Audios of Past Presentations